 Hidden Environmental Liabilities: Legacy Dry Cleaners and the Risk to Commercial and Industrial Property Owners

-Legacy dry cleaner contamination has emerged as a major liability in California commercial real estate.
-Consequently, many property owners underestimate this hidden risk.
-Furthermore, the California Department of Toxic Substances Control (DTSC) now heavily targets historical dry cleaner sites.
-Specifically, they frequently initiate investigations and demand cleanup at properties long after operations ended.
+Legacy environmental contamination associated with former dry-cleaning operations has emerged as a significant and often underappreciated source of liability in California commercial and industrial real estate.
+Across the state, the California Department of Toxic Substances Control (DTSC) has expanded its focus on historical dry cleaner sites, initiating investigations and requiring cleanup at properties where operations may have ceased decades ago.

 In practical terms, liability does not depend on fault or knowledge.
-Even if a buyer purchases a property unaware of past dry-cleaning operations, the state can still force them to investigate and remediate the site.
-Because the law attaches liability directly to the property, the current owner automatically becomes the easiest target for regulatory enforcement.
+A purchaser who acquires a property without awareness of prior dry-cleaning operations may still be required to investigate and remediate contamination.
+The legal framework attaches liability to the property itself, making the current owner or operator the most accessible and financially viable party for regulatory enforcement.

 DTSC’s Proactive Enforcement Model and Site Identification